The #1 recipe!

-When you make marijuana butter and use it in a recipe, you need to know how much weed to use for brownies, cakes, etc. It is a complicated process because there are so many variables that it is practically impossible to get a 100% accurate dose.
+When you make marijuana butter and use it in a recipe, you need to know how much to use for brownies, cakes, etc. There are so many variables that it is practically impossible to get a 100% accurate dose.
 Even licensed edibles and cannabutter creators find it tricky.
 They tend to test their weed at various stages.

 To make things even more confusing, the THCA in weed tends to convert into THC at a ratio of 1: 0.88.
-In other words, you lose 12% of the possible THC right off the bat.
-It is also a fact that THC butter and oil extraction is relatively ineffective, and we will explore that issue next.
+In other words, you lose 12% of the potential THC straight away.
+It is also a fact that THC butter and oil extraction is relatively ineffective.
 Here are some quick tips on dosing:

 - Check the label before extraction to see if it tells you the THCA or THC content.
 If it is the former, multiply by 0.88 to get the possible THC level.

-- When making your cannabis butter recipe, be sure to portion it vertically.
+- When making your cannabis butter recipe, portion it vertically.
 As every cannabinoid has a different molecular weight, they settle in various places.
-Do not scoop your cannabutter right off the top because butter from there is entirely different to butter at the bottom.
+Do not scoop your cannabutter right off the top because butter from there is entirely different from butter at the bottom.